Go back

 Involve Regular Employees and Management

-While it’s your job as DevOps, CISO, SecOps, or IAM engineer to prioritize access control, it’s also everybody’s concern – yep, right down to the interns and temp staff.
+While it’s your job as a DevOps, CISO, SecOps, or IAM engineer to prioritize access control, it’s also everybody’s concern – yep, right down to the interns and temp staff.
 Be sure to include both regular employees and management in the review process to get a 360-degree view of access needs and usage.
 Management can confirm which access levels are appropriate for specific job roles, while employees can identify potentially unnecessary or missing access privileges.
 Structured interviews or surveys can help gather insights about access needs and potential security risks.

 Document Each Step of the Process